Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### admin_gui_footer_txt
 {:.badge .free}

-Kong Manager Footer Text Sets text for Kong Manager Footer Banner.
-Footer Banner is not shown if this config is empty
+Sets text for Kong Manager Footer Banner.
+Footer Banner is not shown if this config is empty.

 **Default:** none